When to plant buttercups in the ground in the spring. Buttercup: types, composition, properties, application, recipes

 • creeping, etc.

-The most common yellow buttercups, they are often used in traditional medicine.
+The most common buttercups are yellow in color; they are often used in folk medicine.
 Many species are used as beautiful ornamental plants.

 Planting a plant

-For planting garden buttercups, choose a place that is warm and sheltered from the wind.
-They are not too whimsical to the soil, but planting in a well-drained, warm, moderately moist and humus-rich open ground will obviously appeal to them.
+To plant garden buttercups, choose warm and sheltered places from the wind.
+They are not too picky about the soil, but they will definitely like planting in well-drained, heated, moderately moist and humus-rich open ground.
 Let's look at how the planting itself is done.

-Planting ranunculus in the open field is carried out in mid-May, when warm weather is already set.
-Excessively wet or unheated soil can cause the death of plants.
-If frosts still occur in your region in May, then first plant buttercups in peat pots or newspaper bags.
-You can leave the plants in the veranda or on the balcony, the optimum temperature for them will be 15-18 degrees.
-After the arrival of warming, planting buttercups in a flower bed will already become available.
+Ranunculus are planted in open ground in mid-May, when warm weather has already set in.
+Excessively wet or unheated soil can cause plant death.
+If frosts still occur in your region in May, then first plant the buttercups in peat pots or newspaper bags.
+You can leave the plants in the veranda or on the balcony; the optimal temperature for them will be 15-18 degrees.
+After warming arrives, it will become possible to plant buttercups in the flowerbed.

-Planting these plants in open ground, where further cultivation will take place, involves pre-soaking the root cones in warm water for 2 hours, sometimes high-quality growth stimulants are used instead of water.
+Planting these plants in open ground, where further cultivation will take place, involves first soaking the root cones in warm water for 2 hours, sometimes high-quality growth stimulants are used instead of water.
 After this procedure, the bumps will increase significantly in size.

 Planting buttercup

-It is necessary to dig a recess in the soil by 5 cm and place the cones of the plant in it with the roots down.
+It is necessary to dig a 5 cm hole in the soil and place the plant cones in it with the roots down.
 The distance between plantings should be at least 10 cm.
-Then, you can water the ground a little, but not abundantly, so that the plants do not start to rot.
-As you can see, planting buttercups does not involve any complex manipulations.
+Then, you can water the ground a little, but not abundantly, so that the plants do not begin to rot.
+As you can see, planting buttercups does not involve any complicated manipulations.

-Perennial garden buttercups are non-capricious plants.
-But in order for your buttercups to grow healthy and please the eye, it is worth following a few tips and providing them with the right care.
+Perennial garden buttercups are not capricious plants.
+But in order for your buttercups to grow healthy and please the eye, you should follow a few tips and provide them with proper care.

-The root system of garden buttercups is quite sensitive to both excessive moisture and excessive drought.
+The root system of garden buttercups reacts quite sharply to both excessive moisture and excessive drought.
 Therefore, special attention should be paid to proper watering.
-From time to time feel the soil, controlling its level of moisture.
+Feel the soil from time to time, checking its moisture level.
 If you feel dry, then you should water the plant a little.
-Drainage in the form of pebbles or expanded clay, covered at the bottom of the planting pit, will help protect buttercups from overflow, sometimes pieces of birch charcoal are added.
-By the end of flowering (August), watering should be gradually reduced.
+Drainage in the form of pebbles or expanded clay, poured into the bottom of the planting hole, will help protect buttercups from overflowing; sometimes pieces of birch coals are added.
+By the end of flowering (August), watering must be gradually reduced.

 Advice.
-In no case do not fill the ranunculus with a large amount of water and do not water too often.
-Such "obtrusive" care can lead to the appearance of mold on the rhizome and rotting, from which the plant will soon die.
+Under no circumstances should you overfill your ranunculus with too much water or water too often.
+Such “obsessive” care can lead to the appearance of mold on the rhizome and rot, as a result of which the plant soon dies.

-When the peduncles and leaves die off (August-September period), garden buttercups are dug up. root system plants are shaken off the ground, dried and stored in boxes or paper bags.
-Storage should be in a place with good ventilation and room temperature.
-However, there are those who simply throw away the old rhizomes and buy new ones for planting in the spring.
-AT southern regions Buttercups with special protective cover can tolerate the winter relatively well.
+When the flower stalks and leaves die off (August-September), garden buttercups are dug up.
+Root system plants are shaken out of the ground, dried and stored in boxes or paper bags.
+For storage, choose a place with good ventilation and room temperature.
+However, there are those who simply throw away old rhizomes and buy new ones for planting in the spring.
+IN southern regions Buttercups with special protective cover can withstand winter relatively well.

 Attention!
-Buttercup has very fragile roots that are easy to damage, so they should be handled carefully and carefully.
+Buttercup has very fragile roots that are easily damaged, so you should handle them carefully and carefully.

-If you want garden buttercups to grow healthy, bloom profusely and beautifully, then you need to feed them periodically.
-During the period of leaf growth, these perennials need to be fed with special fertilizers rich in nitrogen.
-When buttercups begin to bud, they need a phosphorus-potassium fertilizer.
+If you want your garden buttercups to grow healthy, bloom profusely and beautifully, then you need to feed them periodically.
+During the period of leaf growth, these perennial plants must be fed with special fertilizers rich in nitrogen.
+When buttercups begin to bud, they require phosphorus-potassium fertilizer.
 It is best to fertilize once every two weeks.
-Such simple procedures will provide your buttercups with amazing growth and flowering.
+Such simple procedures will ensure amazing growth and flowering for your buttercups.

-Buttercups need mineral supplements at all stages of vegetation
+Buttercups need mineral supplements at all stages of the growing season

 Plant propagation

-Reproduction of garden buttercups can be done in several ways.
-Their tubers summer period form several daughter cones, which are carefully separated, dried and stored until next landing.
+Garden buttercups can be propagated in several ways.
+Their tubers for summer period form several daughter cones, which are carefully separated, dried and stored until next landing.
 But these buttercups will bloom only in a year or two.

 Buttercup root cones

-In addition, the cultivation of garden buttercups accepts seed propagation.
-Due to the short viability, it is very difficult to obtain such seeds on your own.
-It is better to just buy them in a specialized flower shop.
+In addition, growing garden buttercups accepts propagation by seeds.
+Due to their short viability, it is very difficult to obtain such seeds yourself.
+It's better to just buy them in a specialized flower shop.
 Seeds must be planted in March, in a loose mixture of peat soil and sand.
-Sprinkle the seeds with earth and moisten with water from a spray bottle.
-As you can see, the reproduction of buttercups is quite simple.
+The seeds should be sprinkled with soil and moistened with water from a spray bottle.
+As you can see, propagation of buttercups is quite simple.

-The landing is covered with a film, periodically ventilated and maintained at a temperature of 10 to 12 degrees Celsius.
+The planting is covered with film, periodically ventilated and the temperature is maintained at 10 to 12 degrees Celsius.
 The first shoots should appear after 2-3 weeks.
-After that, the container is moved to a warmer place (with an air temperature of up to 20 degrees). seedlings require a large number of light, so it is best to place the container on the south window and provide it with additional illumination.
-Only in mid-May, seedlings can be planted in open ground for further growth.
+After this, the container is moved to a warmer place (with an air temperature of up to 20 degrees).
+Seedlings require a large number of light, so it is best to place the container on a south window and provide it with additional lighting.
+Only in mid-May can the seedlings be planted in open ground for further growth.

 Diseases and pests

 Buttercups are very resistant to various diseases and pests.
-If the care of the plants is wrong, for example, too abundant watering, then root rot may appear.
-In addition, if summer season turned out to be too wet, these perennial flowers can hit powdery mildew, and the leaves can attract annoying cabbage butterflies. against pests, this case, bioinsecticide preparations can be used.
+If you care for the plants incorrectly, for example, too much watering, then root rot may appear.
+Moreover, if summer season was too wet, these perennial flowers may be affected powdery mildew, and the leaves can attract annoying cabbage butterflies.
+Against pests, in in this case, you can use bioinsecticidal preparations.

 Garden shrub buttercups: combination with other plants

-As mentioned earlier, buttercups need sunlight and relative shade for normal growth and development.
+As mentioned earlier, for normal growth and development, buttercups need sunlight and relative shade.
 These conditions can be achieved by planting other plants next to them.

-For example, all varieties of garden buttercups make an excellent combination with arabis.
-So they will receive not only the necessary shade, but also a lot of nutrients.
+For example, all varieties of garden buttercups make an excellent combination with Arabis.
+This way they will receive not only the necessary shade, but also a lot of nutrients.
 They will also grow well near trees and bushes.
-If your goal of growing is cutting, then nothing should interfere with the growth of buttercups.
+If your purpose of growing is cutting, then nothing should hinder the growth of buttercups.

 Garden shrub buttercups in landscape design

-Luxurious perennial rununculi are often used in landscape design.
-Their varieties are able to create a truly charming composition, original, stylish, unusual.
-Group and mass plantings of these plants will decorate the surrounding space with their presence (flower beds, alpine hills, rockeries), and in combination with other shrubs and flowers they will create a simply amazing flower bed.
-They are also planted in pots or stylish patio containers, which looks very fresh in modern landscape design.
+Luxurious perennial rununculus are often used in landscape design.
+Their varieties are capable of creating a truly charming composition, original, stylish, unusual.
+Group and mass plantings of these plants will decorate the surrounding space with their presence (flower beds, alpine slides, rockeries), and in combination with other shrubs and flowers they will create a simply amazing flower bed.
+They are also planted in pots or stylish patio containers, which look very fresh in modern landscape design.

 Buttercup in landscape design

 Garden buttercups are very beautiful, unpretentious and amazing plants.
-They are able to decorate with their appearance any piece of land, make it bright, unique, become indispensable attributes in landscape design.
-Their cultivation will bring you a lot of pleasure.
-Give them your care, love, warmth, give them proper care, then they will reward you with their gorgeous flowering.
+They are able to decorate any piece of land with their appearance, make it bright, unique, and become indispensable attributes in landscape design.
+Growing them will bring you a lot of pleasure.
+Give them your care, love, warmth, give them proper care, then they will reward you with their gorgeous blooms.

 Planting buttercups with seeds: video

-Buttercup (or ranunculus) - perennial herbaceous plant, found naturally in Australia, Asia, North and South America, Africa, Europe.
-Buttercup garden appeared thanks to the work of breeders.
-It differs from its wild-growing relative in the size of the flower, a variety of colors.
+Buttercup (or ranunculus) - perennial herbaceous plant, found naturally in Australia, Asia, Northern and South America, Africa, Europe.
+Garden buttercup appeared thanks to the work of breeders.
+It differs from its wild relative in the size of the flower and the variety of colors.

-The garden ranunculus is a short, bushy perennial, from 40 to 100 cm high.
+Garden buttercup is a low-growing bushy perennial, with a height of 40 to 100 cm.
 Its stem is erect, the root is tuberous.
-Flowers from 5 to 10 cm in diameter, simple, semi-double or double, varied colors.
-The exceptions are blue and blue colors which do not yet exist.
+Flowers from 5 to 10 cm in diameter, simple, semi-double or double, varied color range.
+The exceptions are blue and blue colors, which do not yet exist.

 IMPORTANT.
 All buttercups are poisonous, so it is not recommended to plant them in the yard if there are children in the house.

-The most popular varieties and varieties of buttercups with photos
+The most popular varieties and varieties of buttercups with photographs

 There are two varieties of this flower.
 Which include several subspecies:

-• Asian (Persian)- plants about 40 cm high with double or simple flowers that look like roses.
+• Asian (Persian)- plants about 40 cm high with double or simple rose-like flowers.

-• African (chalmoid)- have more large leaves and petals folded inward.
+• Afirican (turbaned)- have more large leaves and petals curved inward.
 This variety is more like a peony.

 The most popular when grown in the garden are the following types flower:

-• caustic- widely distributed in nature, grows in meadows and forests in Asia and Europe.
+• Caustic– widespread in nature, grows in meadows and forests of Asia and Europe.
 It has medicinal properties.
 Blooms golden - yellow flowers in June.
 Winter-hardy, can grow in partial shade.

-• Aconitolistny (or borecelistny)- bushy plant up to 80 cm in height.
+• Akonitofolia (or boretefolia)– bushy plant up to 80 cm in height.
 Flowers are white or yellow.

-• Anemone- undersized, about 30 cm, yellow-flowered, less often white-flowered.
+• Anemonefolia– low-growing, about 30 cm, yellow-flowered, less often white-flowered.

-• multiflorous- from 40 to 80 cm in height.
-Flowers yellow, shiny.
+• Multifloral– from 40 to 80 cm in height.
+The flowers are yellow and shiny.
 Blooms from June to August.

-• hybrid varieties- derived from the Asian species.
+• Hybrid varieties– bred from an Asian species.
 They have a variety of colors and flower shapes.
 There are even two-tone colors.

 IMPORTANT.
-Experienced flower growers it is advised to change the varieties of buttercups in your area every 3-4 years, acquiring new rhizomes, as over time they lose their decorative effect.
+Experienced flower growers It is advised to change the varieties of buttercups on your site every 3-4 years, acquiring new rhizomes, since over time they lose their decorative properties.

-Time and place for planting buttercups in the open field
+Time and place for planting buttercups in open ground

-In the middle of May, buttercups are planted in open ground.
+In mid-May, buttercups are planted in open ground.

-Buy planting material stands in February-March.
-Before planting, store the tubers at 17 degrees Celsius in a ventilated area.
-Buttercups are planted on seedlings in early April.
-But at the same time, keep in mind that this flower does not like transplantation, so you need to plant it in peat pots or tablets.
-But it is more expedient to immediately plant a flower on the street.
+Buy planting material costs in February-March.
+Before planting, store the tubers at 17 degrees in a ventilated area.
+Buttercup seedlings are planted in early April.
+But keep in mind that this flower does not like to be transplanted, so you need to plant it in peat pots or tablets.
+But it is more advisable to immediately plant the flower outside.

-Buttercups are planted in open ground in mid-May, after the onset of real heat.
-This plant is thermophilic and cannot bring even short-term frosts.
+Buttercups are planted in open ground in mid-May, after the onset of real warmth.
+This plant is heat-loving and cannot tolerate even short-term frosts.

-For boarding, select sunny place, but with scattered sun or some partial shade.
+To board you need to select sunny place, but with diffused sun or some partial shade.
 It is important to choose a place protected from drafts and gusts of wind.
-An ideal place would be near a bush, from which a shadow falls part of the day, or under a low, not too sprawling tree.
+The ideal place would be near a bush that provides shade for part of the day, or under a low, not too spreading tree.

 IMPORTANT.
-If you plant a buttercup in a too bright, sunny place, then it will not bloom for long and not abundantly.
+If you plant a buttercup in a place that is too bright and sunny, it will not bloom for long and not abundantly.

-Do not plant buttercup next to bright colors, against their background, small bushes will be lost.
-The exception is the blue anemone, with which the ranunculus looks good.
+You should not plant buttercup next to bright colors, against their background, small bushes will get lost.
+The exception is the blue anemone; the buttercup looks good with it.

 IMPORTANT.
-Watch how the buttercup grows in the flower bed.
-This flower is quite aggressive and can crowd out other flowers by taking over their space with its root system.
+Watch how the buttercup grows in the flowerbed.
+This flower is quite aggressive and can crowd out other flowers, taking over their space with its root system.

 Soil composition requirements

 Buttercups prefer light, loose soil with neutral acidity.
-In addition, the earth must be nutritious, so it is recommended to add humus to it before planting.
+In addition, the soil must be nutritious, so it is recommended to add humus to it before planting.

 Landing technology

-Tubers are soaked for 10-12 hours before planting so that they are saturated with moisture.
+Before planting, the tubers are soaked for 10-12 hours so that they are saturated with moisture.
 You can use a growth stimulator or a solution of potassium permanganate.
 Swollen roots become like spiders.
-Once this has happened, you can start landing.
+Once this has happened, you can begin planting.

-Holes are prepared for planting, on the bottom of which drainage is laid.
-It is necessary to plant tubers 5 cm deep.
-A distance of 15-20 cm is left between plants.
-The tubers are planted down with legs.
+For planting, holes are prepared and drainage is placed at the bottom.
+Tubers must be planted 5 cm deep.
+A distance of 15-20 cm is left between the plants.
+The tubers are planted with their stems down.
 Shoots appear in 10-14 days.

 IMPORTANT.
-If after planting there is a threat of frost, buttercups should be covered with straw or covering material.
+If after planting there is a threat of frost, the buttercups must be covered with straw or covering material.

 Buttercup is a rather unpretentious plant and does not require any special attention to itself.
-It is enough to carry out watering, but without waterlogging, and loosening the soil, to ensure air access to the roots.
+It is enough to water, but without waterlogging, and loosen the soil to ensure air access to the roots.

 Important for regular flowering timely feeding once in two weeks.
-At the beginning of the growing season, top dressing is carried out with nitrogen fertilizers.
-From the beginning of budding to the end of flowering, potassium-phosphorus mixtures are added.
+At the beginning of the growing season, fertilizing is carried out with nitrogen fertilizers.
+From the beginning of budding until the end of flowering, potassium-phosphorus mixtures are added.

-During flowering, all fading and drying flowers should be removed.
-At the end of flowering, the frequency and abundance of watering are sharply reduced.
+During flowering, you need to remove all fading and drying flowers.
+At the end of flowering, the frequency and abundance of watering is sharply reduced.
 If this is not done, the roots may rot.
-As soon as the foliage begins to wilt, watering is stopped.
+As soon as the foliage begins to wilt, stop watering.

 IMPORTANT.
-In rainy weather, the landing site of buttercups should be covered with a film so that the roots do not become waterlogged.
+In rainy weather, the place where buttercups are planted should be covered with film to prevent the roots from becoming waterlogged.

 Tuber storage

-Buttercups do not tolerate frost, so they are dug up for the winter.
-It is worth doing this in September, after the aerial part has completely dried.
-The dug tubers are cleaned from the ground, dried.
+Buttercups cannot tolerate frost, so they are dug up for the winter.
+This should be done in September, after the above-ground part has completely dried.
+The dug up tubers are cleaned of soil and dried.
 It is recommended to store them in a dry room at a temperature of 19-21 degrees.
-For storage, they are wrapped in cloth.
+For storage they are wrapped in cloth.
 You can also place the tubers in pots with dry peat.

-The plant is resistant to diseases, but still with improper care some problems may arise.
+The plant is resistant to diseases, but still improper care some problems may arise.
 Overwatering can cause root rot.
-This can be avoided with the help of drainage and regular watering.
+This can be avoided with drainage and regular watering.
 If you notice mold on leaves and flowers, remove them and stop watering immediately.
-Loosen the soil to aerate the roots.
+Loosen the soil to ventilate the roots.

-Dropping buds also indicates excessive moisture.
-Dry the soil, and the ranunculus will come to life and continue to bloom.
+Excessive moisture is also indicated by the dropping of buds.
+Dry the soil and the buttercup will come to life and continue flowering.

-In cold damp weather, the plant can be affected by powdery mildew.
+In cold, damp weather, the plant may be affected by powdery mildew.
 For prevention and treatment, use special fungicides for this disease.

 Plant pests and their control